WHAT IS POST TRAUMATIC STRESS DISORDER?

 Signs of Post Traumatic Stress Disorder

-People who identify with this PTSD test can experience a wide array of physiological and psychological symptoms.
+People who identify with the symptoms of post-traumatic stress disorder can experience a wide array of physiological and psychological symptoms.

 - Recurrent memories of past traumatic experiences